git4rk/ApplicationServeronCloud/getting-started.md

 ## Step 4: Provision your environment
 {: #service_profile}

-Review the details in the service configuration summary, including the estimated time that it will take to provision.
+Review the details in the service configuration summary, including the estimated time that it takes to provision.

 **Reserve contract:** Make sure that the **Billing** option is set to _Reserve Contract_.
 If you don't see the option, verify that [your org](/docs/account?topic=account-orgsspacesusers){:new_window} is exactly the same, including case and whitespace, as the org name for your contract.
 If you provision the service without selecting reserve contract billing, pay-as-you-go billing is used.